The Bible says in Phil.

 anything, it will only be by the grace of God.
 Be careful about praising man

-it’s only by the grace of God.
-Don’t rely on your own efforts and strength.
+it is only by the grace of God.
+Do not rely on your own efforts and strength.

 Paul knew that these